Great Fire of 1660

-Two thirds of Constantinople (now Istanbul) were destroyed in the Great Fire of 1660.
+Two-thirds of Constantinople (now Istanbul) was destroyed in the Great Fire of 1660.
 The chronicler Abdi Paşa estimated that the fire destroyed 280,000 houses and burned for approximately forty-nine hours.

 During the reconstruction of the city, the Ottomans enacted unprecedented policies concerning Christian and Jewish houses of worship.
 In previous periods, the Ottomans had usually allowed the rebuilding of churches and synagogues.
-However, in this period they didn't.
+However, in this period they did not.

 Background

-On July 24, 1660, there was a great fire in Constantinople.
-It destroyed two thirds of the city.
-Seven synagogues and at least 25 churches burned to the ground.
-Contemporary sources have written that thousands of homes were caught in the blaze.
-The fire began west of Eminönü and destroyed densely populated neighborhoods with old-fashioned wooden homes.
-Abdi Paşa tells us that the fire "marched across the city like an invading army."
+On July 24, 1660, a great fire broke out in Constantinople, destroying two-thirds of the city.
+Contemporary sources report that thousands of homes were engulfed in the blaze.
+The fire began west of Eminönü and consumed densely populated neighborhoods filled with old-fashioned wooden houses.
+Abdi Paşa described the fire as having "marched across the city like an invading army."
 Contemporary sources estimate that 280,000 homes were destroyed and 40,000 lives were lost in the conflagration.
+The fire also destroyed seven synagogues and at least 25 churches.